When Blood Sugar Is Too Low

 Checking for Low Blood Sugar Levels

 The only way to know for sure if you're having a low blood sugar level is to test.
-Blood sugar levels can be tested with a glucose meter, which is a computerized device that measures and displays the amount of glucose in a blood sample.
-However, if you can't quickly check your blood sugar level, it's important to treat yourself for hypoglycemia immediately to prevent symptoms from getting worse.
+Blood sugar levels can be tested with a .
+This computerized device measures and displays the amount of glucose in a blood sample.
+But if you can't quickly check your blood sugar level, it's important to treat yourself for hypoglycemia immediately to prevent symptoms from getting worse.

 Sometimes a person with diabetes may have symptoms of low blood sugar levels, but blood sugar levels are not actually low.
 This is a called a false reaction.
 The hormone adrenaline (mentioned above) is not just released when blood sugar drops too low — it's also released when blood sugar levels fall quickly when they're too high.
 If you're having a false reaction, you might actually have blood sugar levels in a healthy range but feel as if you have low blood sugar.
 Testing blood sugar levels before treating yourself for hypoglycemia can help you figure out if you're having a false reaction.